 Now, when he wasn’t sleeping or drinking, when he was instead ‘working’ to ‘afford’ (novel concepts all) for his sleeping place and his drink, he dug.
 Here, once the big machines cracked open the armored scales the men would scream, urge him through the pulsing fissure and then Narku and those with him would dig through skin and flesh and even sometimes through bone.
 Racing to dig to some organ, grand or lesser before the body -ever resentful of holes and jealous to keep its secret wealth- would close up around men and equipment besides.

 He knew that every time he dug he could die.
 Like slurried sand, the tunnel could collapse on you as you dug, the beast would groan and the spanner would buckle and snap, fail; and you would be caught breathless as a river of blood poured down or the meat of the thing grew back together, twisted to rejoin.
 It was a bad way to go; drowning in a red and throbbing darkness.
-With a crack of spade o pick, they’d find bodies and tools of the dead sometimes, fused into the flesh in which they dug.
+With a crack of spade or pick, they’d find bodies and tools of the dead sometimes, fused into the flesh in which they dug.
 But Narku had to keep digging anyway.
 After, Narku tried not to think about it over drink, tried not to dream about it.

 Sometimes he even succeeded.